texfaq/texfaq.github.io/FAQ-fonts-pln.md

 that use Knuth's eccentric font encodings&nbsp;&mdash; but those encodings are built into Plain TeX, so that some macros of Plain TeX need to be changed to use the fonts.
-LaTeX gets around all these problems by using a ''font selection scheme''&nbsp;&mdash; this 'NFSS' ('N' for 'new', as opposed to what LaTeX 2.09 had) carries around with it separate information about the fonts you use, so the changes to encoding-specific commands happen automagically.
+LaTeX gets around all these problems by using a "font selection scheme"&nbsp;&mdash; this 'NFSS' ('N' for 'new', as opposed to what LaTeX 2.09 had) carries around with it separate information about the fonts you use, so the changes to encoding-specific commands happen automagically.